Summit Conflict Resolution

 About Summit Conflict Resolution

-Summit Conflict Resolution is a specialist mediation practice led by Janelle Rollo, an experienced family law mediator with two decades of legal and dispute resolution experience.
+Summit Conflict Resolution is led by Janelle Rollo, an experienced solicitor, Independent Children’s Lawyer, and accredited Family Dispute Resolution Practitioner with nearly two decades of experience in family law.

 Guiding you to peaceful, compassionate resolutions